-n most birds the male is the larger sex, presumably morphism among some of the other large skuas. because sexual selection favours larger males in the com-Is there evidence to support the idea that polymorphism petition for mates.
-Skuas are unusual in that females averenhances feeding success?
-The generally dark plumage of age 10-15 per cent heavier and some three per cent larger skuas (relative to gulls and many other seabirds) is suggestthan males.
-They share this 'reverse size dimorphism' with ed to be a form of aggressive camouflage, allowing skuas to sneak up on potential victims.
-Among colonies of Arctic inter alia frigatebirds, owls and raptors, which suggests that it is a characteristic of a predatory lifestyle.
-It has been Skuas that feed almost exclusively by robbing other seaargued that smaller males are favoured because of the extenbirds, dark birds are preferred as mates and are the most sive use of aerial chases and displays in skua territoriality. common form.
-However, they do not have a higher attack Smaller birds are more agile, and can outcompete larger success rate than pale birds, presumably because many males in the air.
-There is some validity to this argument; prey species fail to recognize the threat posed by the much male skuas have proportionately longer tails than females, rarer pale-morph skuas.
-Interestingly, dark-morph Arctic enhancing their aerial abilities.
-However, it doesn't explain Skuas become increasingly rare farther north, correspondreverse dimorphism among owls, which are not renowned ing with a switch from bird to mammal prey. for aerial displays!
-Colour variation in skuas is thought to result from switchfor aerial displays!
+n most birds the male is the larger sex, presumably because sexual selection favours larger males in the competition for mates.
+Skuas are unusual in that females average 10-15 per cent heavier and some three per cent larger than males.
+They share this 'reverse size dimorphism' with inter alia frigatebirds, owls and raptors, which suggests that it is a characteristic of a predatory lifestyle.
+It has been argued that smaller males are favoured because of the extensive use of aerial chases and displays in skua territoriality.
+Smaller birds are more agile, and can outcompete larger males in the air.
+There is some validity to this argument; male skuas have proportionately longer tails than females, enhancing their aerial abilities.
+However, it doesn't explain reverse dimorphism among owls, which are not renowned for aerial displays!

 Behavioural differences during breeding provide a more plausible explanation for the larger size of females.
 Among skuas and other predators, the female undertakes most of the care and guarding of the eggs and chicks, while the male does most of the hunting.
 Large size in females has been favoured to afford maximum protection at the nest, especially in species where nest-robbing by adjacent territory holders is not unknown.